tkoolen/Parametron.jl/README.md

 using OSQP.MathOptInterfaceOSQP
 optimizer = OSQPOptimizer()

-# create a SimpleQP.Model, which holds problem information
+# create a Parametron.Model, which holds problem information
-using SimpleQP
+using Parametron
 model = Model(optimizer)

 # create decision variables and parameters